 Christmas should be a time of joy and celebration, but for many, it is a time of stress and depression.
 If you have lost your job or can not afford the basics like mandatory bills, holiday celebration move to the back burner.
 Find out about Christmas charities in your community and how you can get a free holiday basket, Christmas dinner, toys for Christmas as well as help with your household bills. (more)

-Help with Medical Bills
+I Need Help with Medical Bills

 Health insurance is expensive and many people with families still can not afford insurance.
-If you are without insurance and have a medical issue, find out about these opportunities to get free medical care, or help with medical bills. (more)
+If you are without insurance and have a medical issue, find out about these opportunities to get free medical care, or help with medical debt. (more)

 Your dental health has a direct connection with your medical health, yet millions of American suffer from poor dental health because they don’t have the money to go to a dentist.
 A root canal can easily cost $1,200.
 There are dentists and dental clinics that want to give back to the community and offer free or discount dental care. (find out more)

-Local & Government Assistance Programs
+Local & Government Bill Assistance

 Local and government financial assistance helps millions of families each year.
 Although we are not associated with any organization, however, you can find help here.
 Finally, our assistance programs are limited to helping those living in the U.S. We also do not give away money.
-According Welfare Statistics and Demographics 21% of those living in the US receive government assistance.
+According to Welfare Statistics and Demographics, 21% of those living in the US receive government assistance.
 Total Federal government spending on welfare programs annually $158,200,000,000.
 We will show you how to get help with rent payments, utilities, healthcare, and other financial emergencies.

 We provide resources to help you locate advice about bills and other support.
 Unable to pay your rent, need help with utilities after Christmas?
 Please search Local Church Charities that help.
 You can also find out where to get Christmas toys for kids.
 The Department of Social Service offers financial support once a year.
 This assistance help, those who are not receiving government aid.
 That is why we are excited about presenting these resources available to you.

-Need Help Job Training?
+Help Job Training

-Community-based organizations are an extension of the government and screen and distribute help where it is needed.
+Charities and community-based organizations are an extension of the government and screen and distribute help where it is needed.
 Public, private and federal benefits, and donations fund these incentives.
 Non-profits help by paying rent, utilities, providing clothing, food, medical, job training, and more.
 They also give financial aid and training that can improve self-sufficiency.
 Lastly, the Federal Government can help.
 Several DSS buildings serve each state and community.
 Apply for help, by going into one of these offices, online or calling to request an application be mailed to your home.